microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 ### Learning Objectives for Challenge-06
 By the end of this challenge you will be able to

-* Import Anonymized FHIR data into Azure Databricks
+* Import anonymized FHIR data into Azure Databricks
 * Flatten the data into a tabular format
 * Produce descriptive statistics on the dataset
-* Perform a Chi-Square test to determine the effect of one variable on another
+* Perform a Chi-Square test to investigate the effect of one variable on another
 * BONUS - Use Power BI to visualize elements within the dataset

 ### Prerequisites